Mark Strolenberg: Local politics

 He became a member of the municipal council of Hoogeveen on 10 September 2009, when VVD group leader Ewout Klok vacated his seat due to his moving out of the municipality.
-He was placed third on the VVD's Hoogeveen party list in the 2010 municipal elections and was re-elected.
-He pled for the town to be connected to the Internet with fiber-optic cables, and he sent a letter to national VVD leader Halbe Zijlstra opposing plans to close a prison and a mental institution in the area, citing a high unemployment rate.
-Strolenberg was named Hoogeveen councilor of the year in 2013, and he received a new term after his participation in the 2014 municipal elections as the VVD's third candidate.
+He was placed third on the VVD's Hoogeveen party list in the 2010 municipal election and was re-elected.
+He pled for the town to be connected to the Internet with fiber-optic cables, and he sent a letter to national VVD parliamentary leader Halbe Zijlstra opposing plans to close a prison and a mental institution in the area, citing a high unemployment rate.
+Strolenberg was named Hoogeveen councilor of the year in 2013, and he received a new term after his participation in the 2014 municipal election as the VVD's third candidate.
 In the council, he proposed to extend retailers' possibilities to open on Sundays beyond eight designated days per year.
 However, all of Strolenberg's alternatives failed to gain enough support except for one that still retained the eight days.
 He also wanted to experiment with free parking on Saturdays to draw more visitors to the town center.

-Strolenberg became the VVD's parliamentary group leader in the council in July 2016, when his predecessor Arjan van der Haar stepped down for health reasons.
-He was his party's lead candidate in Hoogeveen in the March 2018 municipal elections and won his bid for re-election.
+Strolenberg became the VVD group leader in the council in July 2016, when his predecessor Arjan van der Haar stepped down for health reasons.
+He was his party's lead candidate in Hoogeveen in the March 2018 municipal election and won his bid for re-election.
 The VVD, meanwhile, had become the largest opposition party in the council.
-Strolenberg left the post of parliamentary leader at the start of May to spend more time with his family and on his other positions, and he said that he wanted to be more focused on employment and economic affairs in the council.
+Strolenberg left his post of group leader at the start of May to spend more time with his family and on his other positions, and he said that he wanted to be more focused on employment and economic affairs in the council.
 Following a government report, he also addressed nuisances by inhabitants of a local asylum seekers' center with a ward for people requiring additional supervision, and he unsuccessfully called on the municipality to step out of the local waste collection cooperative Area in favor of a larger and cheaper one.
 Strolenberg left the Hoogeveen municipal on 23 September 2021 due to his appointment to the House of Representatives.